Are family farms better than factory farms?

 (Because we are hog farmers, I will use hogs as my example.
 Depending on the species, there are different quantities required to be considered a CAFO.)

 According to the USDA, 2500 hogs over the weight of 55 pounds is what defines a CAFO.
 Our hogs are housed in barns and are not housed outside on grass or pasture.
 And we have hogs for more than 45 days in the past 12 months.
 So that qualifies our farm as an AFO and a CAFO.

-Now the next piece to breakdown the term family farm.
-According to the USDA the definition of family farm is:
+Now the next piece to break down the term family farm.
+According to the USDA the definition of a family farm is:

 “The current definition of a family farm, since 2005, based on the Agricultural Resource Management Survey is one in which the majority of the business is owned by the operator and individuals related to the operator by blood, marriage, or adoption, including relatives that do not live in the operator household.
 Although the definition of a family farm has changed somewhat over time, the share of U.S. farms classified as family farms has changed little since 1996, ranging from 97.1 to 98.3 percent of all farms.”

 This definition would describe our farm.
 Our farm consists of my husband and I. And as the definition states, the majority (97-98%) of farms in the U.S. are family farms.